2020 Florida Statutes< Back to Statute Search

 (1) “Motor vehicle” means:

-(a) An automobile, motorcycle, truck, trailer, semitrailer, truck tractor and semitrailer combination, or any other vehicle operated on the roads of this state, used to transport persons or property, and propelled by power other than muscular power, but the term does not include traction engines, road rollers, personal delivery devices and mobile carriers as defined in s.
+(a) An automobile, motorcycle, truck, trailer, semitrailer, truck tractor and semitrailer combination, or any other vehicle operated on the roads of this state, used to transport persons or property, and propelled by power other than muscular power, but the term does not include traction engines, road rollers, motorized scooters, micromobility devices, personal delivery devices and mobile carriers as defined in s.
 316.003, special mobile equipment as defined in s.
-316.003, vehicles that run only upon a track, bicycles, swamp buggies, or mopeds.
+316.003, vehicles that run only upon a track, bicycles, electric bicycles, swamp buggies, or mopeds.

 (b) A recreational vehicle-type unit primarily designed as temporary living quarters for recreational, camping, or travel use, which either has its own motive power or is mounted on or drawn by another vehicle.
 Recreational vehicle-type units, when traveling on the public roadways of this state, must comply with the length and width provisions of s.
 316.515, as that section may hereafter be amended.
 As defined below, the basic entities are: